 The Alaska Unwanted Telephone Solicitations defines what constitutes unlawful, unwanted telephone advertisements and solicitations in the state of Alaska.

 - 13-2919 explains under which circumstances an automated system may or may not be used for the purpose of solicitation or requesting information.

 - 44-1278 speaks specifically to unlawful practices.

-The Arkansas Automated Telephone Solicitation legislation documents the circumstances under which telephone solicitation is prohibited and lists several exceptions to the law.
+The Arkansas Automated Telephone Solicitation legislation documents the circumstances under which telephone solicitation is prohibited and lists several exceptions to the state laws for automated calls.

 There are two separate pieces of legislation relating to the issue of telephone solicitation: